Taj Azarian, PhD MPH

 2004 – University of Florida, B.S.
 Microbiology

-Dr. Mohammad Jubair is currently a Post-doctoral Scholar at Burnett School of Biomedical Sciences in the laboratory of Dr. Azarian.
+Dr. Mohammad Jubair completed a post-doctoral fellowship Scholar at Burnett School of Biomedical Sciences in the laboratory of Dr. Azarian.
 He holds a Bachelor and Masters in Microbiology and PhD in Biological Sciences from the University of Dhaka in Dhaka, Bangladesh.
+He currently works as a research scientist for icddr,b in Dhaka, Bengledesh.